Donald Trump disbands CEO advisory councils via Twitter

 Two councils responsible for giving the president advice on the nation's business matters are going away, President Donald Trump tweeted Wednesday.

 The two councils in question are the Presidential Committee on American Manufacturing and the President's Strategic and Policy Forum.
-CEOs including Intel's Brian Krzanich starting resigning this week after Trump drew criticism for not specifically calling out the neo-Nazis, white supremacists and Ku Klux Klan members responsible for the violence in Charlottesville, Virginia over the weekend.
+CEOs including Intel's Brian Krzanich started resigning this week after Trump drew criticism for not specifically calling out the neo-Nazis, white supremacists and Ku Klux Klan members who engaged in violence in Charlottesville, Virginia, over the weekend.

+The first to resign from the manufacturing council was Merck CEO Kenneth Frazier, who said in a statement, "America's leaders must honor our fundamental values by clearly rejecting expressions of hatred, bigotry, and group supremacy, which run counter to the American ideal that all people are created equal."
+He was followed by Krzanich, Under Armour CEO Kevin Plank, Scott Paul of the Alliance for American Manufacturing, as well as representatives from the AFL-CIO.
+Wednesday morning, Denise Morrison, CEO of Campbell Soup, as well as Inge Thulin of 3M also took their leave.

+In the midst of the departures, Trump tweeted Tuesday, "I have many [CEOs] to take their place."

 Discuss: Donald Trump disbands CEO advisory councils...